wombleton/gitlaw-nz/acts/H/Hutt Valley Drainage Act 1967.md

 ##### 53 Penalty for damaging sewer or drain

-*   Any sewer or drain constructed, controlled, operated or maintained by the Board shall be deemed to be the property of the Board, and any person doing any act whereby such sewer may be damaged or its efficiency impaired commits an offence and is liable on summary conviction to a fine not exceeding 50 pounds, without prejudice to the right of the Board to recover damages by action for any trespass or damage to the sewer.
+*   Any sewer or drain constructed, controlled, operated or maintained by the Board shall be deemed to be the property of the Board, and any person doing any act whereby such sewer may be damaged or its efficiency impaired commits an offence and is liable on conviction to a fine not exceeding $100, without prejudice to the right of the Board to recover damages by action for any trespass or damage to the sewer.

+    Section 53: amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 54 Entry on premises for inspection

 *   (1) The Board and its officers and employees may enter any land or premises for the purpose of examining as to the existence of any nuisance thereon affecting the functions of the Board or as to the breach of any provisions of this Act or the bylaws of the Board (with power to examine any drain or other sanitary apparatus or appliances), or for the purposes of enforcing the provisions of this Act and the bylaws, or for the purpose of executing, providing, or doing any works, materials, or things which the Board is authorised or empowered to execute, provide, or do under or by virtue of this Act or the bylaws.

-    (2) Every owner or occupier of land or premises who refuses to permit or allow the Board or any of its officers or employees to enter thereon for any of the purposes referred to in subsection (1) or for the performance of anything which it or he is empowered or required to do under this Act, and every person who obstructs the Board or any of its officers or employees in the exercise of any of the powers referred to in the said subsection (1), commits an offence and is liable on summary conviction to a fine not exceeding 50 pounds for each such offence.
+    (2) Every owner or occupier of land or premises who refuses to permit or allow the Board or any of its officers or employees to enter thereon for any of the purposes referred to in subsection (1) or for the performance of anything which it or he is empowered or required to do under this Act, and every person who obstructs the Board or any of its officers or employees in the exercise of any of the powers referred to in the said subsection (1), commits an offence and is liable on conviction to a fine not exceeding $100 for each such offence.

+    Section 54(2): amended, on 1 July 2013, by [section 413][109] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 55 Contracts for works